bluem-development/bluem-magento/README.md

 composer require daanrijpkema/bluem-magento
 ```

 You require authorization keys from Magento's module repository.
 You can find these in your Magento account.
 [Refer to this help article to find your auth credentials](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html).
 [Here, you can find a guide on how to install and update modules through composer](https://devdocs.magento.com/cloud/howtos/install-components.html).

+_ Notice_: This is the developer repository for the Bluem Magento2 module.
+Use the code in this repository to get insight and possibly contribute to the development of this module.
+A subset of this documentation will be available as end-user documentation in the future as well.
+Only if you are familiar with Magento will you be able to properly install the module from the pure source code.

+**Manual (Advanced) installation**
+- Either download the provided ZIP file of the latest version from the root directory or clone/fork the source code.
-**Manual (Advanced) installation** Install the module code to `YOUR_MAGENTO_DIR/code/Bluem/Integration` and run `composer update` from within this folder.
+- Install the module code to `YOUR_MAGENTO_DIR/code/Bluem/Integration` and run `composer update` from within this folder.
 Be sure that you know how to configure and use this method.

 **Magento Marketplace**: will be considered at a later stage of development.